-Government Finance Officers Association of the United States and Canada (GFOA) presented a Distinguished Budget Presentation Award to Park City Municipal Corporation, Utah, for its Biennial Budget for the biennium beginning July 1, 2018.
-In order to receive this award, a governmental unit must publish a budget document that meets program criteria as a policy document, as a financial plan, as an operations guide, and as a communications device.
+The Government Finance Officers Association of the United States and Canada (GFOA) presented an award for Distinguished Budget Presentation to Park City Municipal Corporation, Utah for its annual and biennial budgets of fiscal years 2019 and 2020.

+In order to receive this award, a governmental unit must publish a budget document that meets program criteria as a policy document, operations guide, financial plan, and communication device.
+A portion of the Park City's Policies and Objectives were included in the GFOA Best Practices in Public Budgeting in the 2001 Edition Narratives and Illustrations on CD-ROM.

-The award is valid for a period of two years only.
-We believe our current budget continues to conform to program requirements, and we are submitting it to GFOA to determine its eligibility for another award.
+The award is valid for a period of two years.
+We believe our current budget continues to conform to program requirements; and it will be submitted to GFOA to determine its eligibility for another award each cycle.